Community Involvement

 Citizens Public Safety Academy

-The Citizens Public Safety Academy is a 13 week program to allow community members insight into the workings of the North Port Police Department and North Port Fire Rescue.
-During the CPSA experience, participants will learn about and participate in training, Investigations, fire safety, CPR, firearms, TASER, defensive tactics, fire extinguisher use and fire apparatus deployment.
+The Citizens Public Safety Academy is a 13-week program designed to provide community members with an inside look at the operations of the North Port Police Department and North Port Fire Rescue.
+During the CPSA experience, participants will learn about and take part in hands-on training, including investigations, fire safety, CPR, firearms, TASER, defensive tactics, fire extinguisher use, and fire apparatus deployment.
+The academy begins on April 1, 2026, and concludes on June 25, 2026.
+View the full class schedule (PDF, 186KB)here(PDF, 186KB).

 In addition: